• Skip to primary navigation

 Crispy roast duck

-A lot of people shy away from roasting a whole duck, mistakenly thinking it to be overly complicated and difficult.
-Which is a pity, because a duck is no more difficult to cook than a chicken, and to my mind tastes far superior.
+Many people shy away from roasting a whole duck, mistakenly thinking it to be overly complicated.
+This is a pity because a duck is no more difficult to cook than a chicken, and to my mind tastes far superior.

-A properly roast duck has a really crispy skin, which is the poultry-world equivalent of pork crackling.
+A properly roasted duck has a crispy skin, which is the poultry-world equivalent of pork crackling.
 The meat beneath the skin is moist and tender, thanks to the fat that renders from beneath the skin as it roasts and bastes the meat before dripping down into the roasting dish.

 There is not a huge amount of meat on a duck, compared to a chicken.
 Most of the meat is on the breast and legs, with very little on the carcass.
 To compensate you will need to buy a larger duck than you would a chicken.
 Given the exquisite taste of the roast duck though, it’s worth a little extra expense to splash out on a meal like this occasionally.